manimino/semantle-solver/README.md

 ```
 Ball is at 0, Moon is at 4, and Planet - the solution - is at 6.

 Initially we guess Ball.
-Semantle responds "6", because Planet is 6 units away.
+Semantle tells us the distance to the solution, 6 units.

 Next we guess Moon.
-Semantle responds "2", because Moon is 2 units away from Planet.
+Semantle tells us the solution is 2 units away.

 We now have the information that leads us to the solution:
-- **Magnitude:** We know Moon is exactly 2 units away from Planet.
+- **Magnitude:** We know Moon is exactly 2 units away from the solution.
-- **Direction:** When we travel 4 units from Ball to Moon, we get closer to the secret word by `(6-2) = 4` units.
-So we should keep going that way.
+- **Direction:** When we travel 4 units from Ball to Moon, we get closer to the solution by `(6-2) = 4` units.
+So we should keep going that way (+ on the number line).
-- **Starting point:** Moon.

 ```
 B           M --> P